Shatur/neovim-session-manager/README.md

   autosave_ignore_buftypes = {}, -- All buffers of these bufer types will be closed before the session is saved. autosave_only_in_session = false, -- Always autosaves session.
 If true, only autosaves after a session is active. max_path_length = 80,  -- Shorten the display path if length exceeds this threshold.
-Use 0 if don't want to shorten the path at all. load_include_current = false,  -- The currently loaded session appears in the load_session UI })
+Use 0 if don't want to shorten the path at all. load_include_current = false,  -- The currently loaded session appears in the load_session UI.
+})
 ```